blondie101010/BRAIN/docs/index.md

 A stable release is planned in the next few days and will include a test data generator and learning script.

+Note that back-tracking should be functional but is not yet tested.

 ### Known issues

-The only operational problem encountered during testing of this release is a segmentation fault of the PHP engine when running a learning job on a 4M node BRAIN.
-This issue is presently under investigation and an independent test script with similar symptons is being developed to clarify it.
+The only operational problem encountered during testing of this release is an occasional segmentation fault of the PHP engine when running a learning job on a 4M node BRAIN.
+This issue is under investigation and an independent test script with similar behaviours has been developed to clarify it.
+Although the root cause has not been identified yet, it was found to only affect certain installations (distros) and be independent of the PHP build itself.
+It is likely related to a system library that remains to be identified.
+The bug is therefore not in the script.

 ## Future